Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 Booking something refundable in advance often removes more stress than it costs.

 They may.
 Some check-ins do, some don’t — but you should assume they can.
-The safest approach is to weigh your cat inside the fully assembled carrier at home and aim to be comfortably under the limit.
+Weigh your cat inside the fully assembled carrier at home and aim to be comfortably under the limit.
+A FlyerTalk thread from a traveller with a cat at approximately 6.8 kg confirms that weight is checked at Air France check-in.

 There’s rarely discretion for cabin pets.
 Being a little over usually leads to a refusal, not a warning.
 If you’re close, reducing carrier weight or planning a fallback is far less stressful than hoping for leniency.